ioBroker/ioBroker.docs/docs/zh-cn/adapterref/iobroker.vis/README.md

 * (bluefox) add types icon to preview
 * (bluefox) support edit on iPad1
 * (bluefox) change security settings

 ## License
+To use this adapter in ioBroker you need to accept the source code license of the adapter.
+The source code of this adapter is available under the CC BY-NC license.

+Additionally, you need a license to use the adapter.
+The following license editions are available on https://iobroker.net/www/pricing
+* **Community-License: Free for private use!**: Get a free license by registering an account on https://iobroker.net .
+The license if checked online against the ioBroker license server when the vis adapter is started, so an online connection at this timepoint is required!
+* **Private use Offline-License**: For paying a small support fee you can get rid of the required online license check on adapter startup. **Only for Private use!**
+* **Commercial License**: When using Vis in a commercial environment or selling Vis as part of ioBroker packages to your customers this license is for you.
+License check is also not requiring an online connection.

+## License
  Copyright (c) 2013-2021 bluefox, https://github.com/GermanBluefox <dogafox@gmail.com>,